klowe27/track-suggester/README.md

 ## Technologies Used

-JavaScript
-jQuery
-HTML
-CSS
-Bootstrap
+JavaScript, jQuery, HTML, CSS, and Bootstrap

 ### License